equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 # => #<Enumerator: {}:each>
 ```

-So we could say that enumerators are objects that you can iterate
+So we could say that Enumerator are is an object that you can iterate
-through and hold a state of the next value, therefore objects like Array,
+through and it hold a state of the next value, therefore objects like Array,
 Hash uses Enumerator to do it's iterations.

 > Ruby Arrays are really complex topic for another article.
 In reality
-> Ruby uses `C` lang Array for it's speed behind the scene.
+> Ruby uses `C` lang Array behind the scene for some operations.
 For rest of the article think
-> about Array the Enumerator way.
+> about Array purely the Enumerator way.

-I've read lot of complicated Enumerator articles explaining  they work, but I  didn't quite understand how they work until I seen this plain Ruby object example:
+I've read lot of complicated Enumerator articles explaining how they work,
+but I  didn't quite understand them till I've seen this plain Ruby object example:

 ```ruby
 class Bar